Alamgir Alam: Career

 Alam retained his seat in the 2019 Jharkhand Legislative Assembly election, defeating Akil Akhtar in 2009 elections.
 After the elections, in which Congress emerged victorious in coalition with JMM and RJD, Alam was elected as the leader of the Congress Legislature Party.
 On 29 December 2019, Alam was among the initial four members sworn into the state Cabinet along with chief minister Hemant Soren, Rameshwar Oraon and Satyanand Bhokta.

 Earlier, he first became an MLA winning the 2000 Bihar Legislative Assembly election and retained the Pakur seat for the first time in the newly formed Jharkhand state in the 2005 Jharkhand Legislative Assembly election defeating Beni Prasad Gupta of the BJP, by a margin of 25,736 votes.
 Later, he won again in the 2014 and became a four time MLA winning in 2019.
 In between, he lost the 2009 Jharkhand Legislative Assembly election.

 He was arrested by the ED on alleged charges in a money laundering case.
+He was released on bail by an order of the Supreme Court passed on 11 May 2026.